health savings account (hsa)

 Contribute as much as you can to maximize your tax savings

-The Blue PPO + HSA plan costs less per paycheck than the other plans.
-Put those paycheck savings in your HSA.
+The Aetna PPO + HSA plan costs less per paycheck than the other plans.
+Consider putting those paycheck savings in your HSA.

 Monitor your account balance